interrogator/jason-lee-iran/README.md

 ![06.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i06.jpg)

-Iran may have been full of the friendiest people I have ever met...minus this old man.
-This guy must have been scamming people since tourism opened up in Iran.
+Iran may have been full of the friendiest people I have ever met ... except this old man.
+This guy must have been scamming people since tourism opened up again.
 He literally tried every scam I have ever encountered within minutes:

 "My grandson collects foriegn currency.
 Do you have any?
-He actually needs a $5 bill to complete his US collection." - I gave him the equivalent of $.05 in Uzbek notes and he asked me how many dollars it was worth.
+He actually needs a $5 bill to complete his US collection."

+I gave him the equivalent of $.05 in Uzbek notes and he asked me how many dollars it was worth.
 When I explained how it was just a few cents he just balled it up and shoved it into his pocket.

-"There is a great traditional teahouse over there with an amazing view great for photos." - The tea house scam ironically covers the entirety of the Silk Road.
+"There is a great traditional teahouse over there with an amazing view great for photos."

+The tea house scam ironically covers the entirety of the Silk Road.
 It is the worst in China.

 "I want to show you something really amazing in my country.
-Ever night there is a..." - I stopped him somewhere at this point.
+Ever night there is a..."

+I stopped him somewhere at this point.
 I think he kept losing his place and starting a new scam.
-I snapped this photo somewhere between scam 2 and 3.
+I snapped this photo somewhere between scams two and three.

 > Esfahan, Iran